-When you move your site to ssl, you have to adjust your settings in Google Analytics and Google Webmaster Tools/Search Console accordingly.
-It’s not much work, but it’s important you fix it.
-In short, you need to set your primary domain in both Webmaster Tools as in Google analytics to your https domain.
-I’ll discuss Search Console first, but it really doesn’t matter in which order you do it.
+When you move your site to SSL, you might have to adjust your settings in Google Analytics and Google Webmaster Tools/Search Console accordingly.
+It’s not much work, but it’s important that you fix it.
+In short: you will need to set your primary domain to your https domain, in both Webmaster Tools and Google Analytics.
+I’ll discuss Search Console first, but it really doesn’t matter in which order you do this.

 Webmaster Tools / Search Console

-In Google Search Console (Google Webmaster Tools), you should add the https variant, and you should set it to your preferred domain as well.
-You should add all variants of your domain:
+In Google Search Console (Google Webmaster Tools), you should add a new property for the https:// variant of your domain.

-After you move to SSL, you should change your domain in Google Analytics to https.
-This way, GA starts registering your hits again.
-If the redirect wasn’t set in your .htaccess for some reason, try to add it manually.
-GA might not register hits when the .htaccess redirect was not in place.
+After you move to SSL you should change your domain in Google Analytics to https.
+By doing this, Google Analytics starts registering your hits again.
+I would recommend using the .htaccess redirect if you’re on Apache.
+Google Analytics might not register hits when the site is not redirecting to https properly.

 The language on the screenshots is not English, but it will look the same in English.

 To update the GA settings: In Google Analytics, go to your website dashboard and click the cogwheel named “Admin” at the bottom of the page.

 Now there are two URLs that need to be changed.
 For tracking, only the URL under “view settings” appears to be important, but I would change both anyway.
 So first, click “property settings”, and change the default URL.
 Then click “view settings” and change the website URL.